Real data for Data and AI enthusiasts.

 Started P8 in a strong grid.
 Benefited from the SC on lap 7 and retirements of Gasly and Lawson.
 Scored 6 points in Miami, reaching 7 total.
 Consistent performance for Alpine in his second season.

-Winners of all 5 races.
-ANT 4 wins + RUS 1.
-72 points ahead of Ferrari in constructors.
+Winners of all 6 races.
+ANT 5 GP wins + 1 Sprint, RUS 1.
+79 points ahead of Ferrari in constructors.

 Analysis: Fastest Laps always occur in the final phase (100% ERS + fresh tyres + minimum fuel).
-Verstappen AUS, Antonelli CHN/JPN/MIA.
+Verstappen AUS, Antonelli CHN/JPN/MIA/CAN, Norris MON.
 Drivers outside the top 10 often attempt the FL for the +1 bonus point.

 Maximum causal outlier 2026: SC lap 22 JPN (Bearman 50G crash) converted Antonelliβs defeat into victory.
 In MIA: Gasly flip + Hadjar (SC lap 7) decided the winner.
-In Canada: Russell abandoned from the lead with power unit failure.
-SC = highest-impact exogenous variable in 5/5 races of 2026.
+In Monaco: Verstappen DNF lap 0 + Leclerc DNF lap 64 + Norris DNF lap 43 reshuffled the podium completely.
+Hadjar P3 was the biggest surprise of the season.

 | Rk | Rk | Time | Lap | Context |